kubernetes-retired/kube-aws/Documentation/kubernetes-on-aws-render.md

 #### For production cluster requiring cluster-autoscaler

-You must utilize [an experimental feature called Node Pool](aws-experimental-features) to achieve this deployment.
+You must utilize [an experimental feature called Node Pool][node-pool] to achieve this deployment.
 Please read [the documentation for experimental features](aws-experimental-features) for more instructions.

 ### Certificates and Keys